Are you applying for a life insurance policy? Are you nervous about your application’s medical questions, or worse, your medical exam?

 Second, be prepared to answer all of the insurer’s questions honestly and to the best of your knowledge.

-Finally, make sure you have all relevant documentation ready, including copies of your medical records, proof of identity, and proof of residence.
+Finally, ensure you have all relevant documentation ready, including copies of your medical records, proof of identity, and proof of residence.

 Foresters PlanRight Life Insurance Health Questions